raymondwcs/docker/README.md

    docker ps
    ```
 7. Run the `server.js` in your container.
 Go to `localhost:8099`
-8. Which version of Node.js is being used?
+8. Which version of Node is being used now?
 9. Share your container image by uploading it to Docker Hub
    ```
    docker login